Paul Paillole

 Former French secret service chief Paul Paillole was born in the Breton town of Rennes on 18 November 1905.
-He died on 15 October 2002 in the Bichat hospital in Paris.
-He is remembered essentially for his role organizing the arrest of German intelligence agents in France after the defeat of 1940 but his activity during this period has been the subject of controversy.
+He died on 15 October, 2002 in the Bichat hospital in Paris.
+He is remembered essentially for his role, which was the foundation for the arrest of German intelligence agents in France after the defeat of 1940 but his activity during this period has been the subject of controversy.

 Background

 Paillole’s father died in action in 1918 during the First World War.
-This personal loss seems to have instilled in Paillole a strong sense of patriotism which both his admirers and his critics acknowledge.
-Following the death of his father his mother took up a post as a school teacher in Marseille.
+This personal loss seems to have instilled a strong sense of patriotism in paillole, which both his admirers and his critics acknowledge.
+Following the death of his father, his mother took up a post as a school teacher in Marseille.
 Here the young Paillole attended the Lycée Saint Charles.
-A keen sportsman he later claimed that he played soccer for the prestigious Olympique de Marseille football club although this does not appear to have left any traces in the official records of the club.
+A keen sportsman he later claimed that he played soccer for the prestigious Olympique de Marseille football club, although this does not appear to have left any traces in the official records of the club.

 Military career

 Guided by both his sense of patriotism and his love of physical activity Paillole joined the French army in 1925 and was promoted to Lieutenant in 1929.
 In 1935, Paillole was transferred to the Secret Services.
 He was initially reluctant to accept this posting as he considered the job too desk-bound and started with very limited knowledge of the workings of the Secret Services.
-But rapidly he excelled at the job earning a reputation for professional competence.
+But rapidly he excelled at the job, earning a reputation for professional competence.
 At the outbreak of the war Paillole was a prominent member of the active counter-espionage branch, the 5th Bureau (not to be confused with the 2nd Bureau which was the more administrative branch of secret service activity).